 - Registering to vote

 - Obtaining a local driver's license

 - Registering vehicles in the new state

-- Closing old bank accounts in favor of new
+- Closing old bank accounts in favor of new accounts in the new domicile

+- Paying local and state income taxes

 Finance should be notified so that tax withholding may be changed.
-At the end of the tax year, part-year resident state tax returns should be filed in each state which requires a tax return.
+At the end of the tax year, part-year resident state tax returns should be filed in each state, which requires a tax return.
 It is also wise to send a letter to your former state's taxing authority announcing your intention to establish a new legal residence.

-So, how do you change your legal residence in a way that will not get you into tax or other trouble later?
-Any time you like, you may announce that you are changing your legal residence.
+So how do you change your legal residence in a way that will not get you into tax or other trouble later?
+Any time you like, you may announce that you are changing your permanent residence.
 However, if your original state becomes suspicious, especially if you are claiming a new legal residence in a state that has no state income tax, you must be ready to show as much objective proof as possible that you honestly intend to make the new state your permanent home.